Quantum security of subset cover problems: The --subset cover problem

+We now describe an algorithm that finds a $(1,k)$\---SC, assuming $|\mathcal{X}| = |\mathcal{Y}|^k = N^k$.
 We first notice that an algorithm that finds a collision on $H$ also finds a $(1,k)$\---SC in an expected $O(N^{k/3})$ number of queries.
 We show now that there is a more efficient algorithm, as stated in the following theorem: \begin{theorem} There exists a quantum algorithm that finds a $(1,k)$\---SC in expected $O\left(N^{k/4}\right)$ quantum queries if $k$ is even, and $O(N^{k/4 + 1/12})$ if $k$ is odd. \end{theorem}

 To prove this theorem, we describe the following algorithm (which takes as parameters $j$ and $t$, whose values will be chosen later):

 \begin{lemma} Algorithm \ref{algo:1ksc} makes an expected number of $O\left(N^{(2k-j+1)/6}\right)$ queries to the oracle when $j \leq \frac{k+2}{2}$ for $t=N^{(k-2j+2)/3}$. \end{lemma} \begin{proof}